|Map of Israel||

 Shiloh: - This town would be located quite near and probably slightly to the south of Ephraim.
 [BAR, Vol. IX, Jan/Feb 1983, p.
 60.]

 Tirzah was (inconclusively) located just east at the foot of Mt.
 Ebal.
 Others locate it at the northern Tell el Farah.
-Others concluded: The Canaanite city of Tirzah was located about 48 km (30 mi) north of Jerusalem (Josh.
+Others concluded: The Canaanite city of Tirzah was located about 48 km (30 mi) north of Jerusalem in the territory of Ephraim (Josh.
 12:24; 1Ki.
 14:17) [BAR, Sep 1983, p.
 36. BAR Tirzah].

 Tel Beth Shean